 Bleeding disorders are another possible culprit.
-For instance, the cat may have a decreased number of blood platelet or poorly functioning blood platelets, which may cause unexplained bleeding episodes, and the unexplained presences of bruises with blood under the skin.
+For instance, the cat may have a decrease in blood platelet or poorly functioning blood platelets, which may cause unexplained bleeding episodes and the unexplained presences of bruises with blood under the skin.

 These are some possibilities for your cat.
 If you see blood in the urine, make sure a proper vet evaluation is sought immediately.
 Especially when dealing with a male cat, which can progressively worsen within a day or two, or even hours.

 In preparation for your visit to the vet, it could be helpful if you were able to collect a small urine sample so that your vet can swiftly test it.
 This means a quicker diagnosis so that the vet can properly prescribe treatment.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.

 Questions & Answers